Döbling: Population development

 In 1832, 6,438 people lived in the district area.
 Due to the growth of the suburbs in the 19th century, the population doubled within 20 years and tripled by 1890.
 The number of residents continued to rise sharply until the First World War and after the war further increased due to the construction of municipal housing.
 Residential construction ensured growth in the district up until the 1980s.
 After that, the district population began to decrease slightly due to the increased housing needs until 2001, and since then has increased slightly again in the Vienna-wide trend, to 69,924 inhabitants at the beginning of 2015.
+Further developing to 76,074 as of January 2025.

 Population structure

-The Döbling population is significantly older than the Viennese average.
-The proportion of people who are 60 years and older is very high at 29.9%; in the overall city area this proportion is only 22.2%.
-One reason for Döbling's aging population is the high proportion of retirement homes in Döbling.
-The proportion of women in the population is also above average at 55.1% (in Vienna it is only 52.4%).
+The Döbling population as of 2024 has an average age of 44 years, above the Viennese average of 41.
+The proportion of people who are 65 years and older is 21.5%.
+One possible cause for Döbling's aging population is the high proportion of retirement homes in Döbling.
+The proportion of women in the population is above average at 53.1% (in Vienna it is only 51%).